inBeat/inbeat-website/content/top-influencers/instagram/bakers/colombia/_index.md

 ---
-title: Top 10 Bakers Instagram Influencers In Colombia In 2023
+title: Top 10 Bakers Instagram Influencers In Colombia In 2024
 description: >-
-  Find top bakers Instagram influencers in Colombia in 2023.
-Most popular hashtags: #bikersofinstagram #bmwmotorrad #motorbike.
+  Find top bakers Instagram influencers in Colombia in 2024.
+Most popular hashtags: #bikersofinstagram #motorbike #bmwmotorrad.
 platform: Instagram
-hits: 26
+hits: 25
-text_top: Analyze the most popular Instagram profiles on inBeat.
+text_top: See the top-rated Instagram influencers on inBeat.
-text_bottom: Our database holds 26 Instagram influencers like this in Colombia for you to collaborate.
+text_bottom: inBeat holds 25 Instagram influencers like this in Colombia for you to connect with.
 profiles:
   - username: "moirasigal"
     fullname: >-